guowilling/SRClimate/README.md

 # SRClimate

 A concise style weather forecasting project.
+Locate the current location of the device, display the current city weather information and support to add common cities.

 ## Screenshots